Multiplicative Effect Modeling: The General Case: Additional Simulations

-In this way we compare our proposed generalized odds product method to two previously proposed relative risk models for binary treatment: the likelihood method proposed by \cite{Richardson2017} and the doubly robust g-estimator of \cite{Dukes2018}.
+With a categorical treatment taking $K+1$ levels, a naive alternative is to use $K$ applications of a method designed for modeling the relative risk for a binary treatment.
+In this case we compare our proposed generalized odds product method to two previously proposed relative risk models for binary treatment: the likelihood method proposed by \cite{Richardson2017} and the doubly robust g-estimator of \cite{Dukes2018}.
 To apply these methods, we use the subset of units with $Z\in \{0,1\}$ to estimate $\alpha_1$ and the subset with $Z\in \{0,2\}$ to estimate $\alpha_2$.
-For \cite{Richardson2017}'s method, we assume that
+For the method of \cite{Richardson2017}, we assume that

 In general, these odds product models will be incompatible with the models for $\rr(0,1; v), \rr(0,2; v)$ as they are variation dependent.
-For the method of \cite{Dukes2018}, we assume the propensity score model in (11), and a baseline model $E(Y\mid V, A=0) = \exp(\xi^\T V)$.
+For the method of \cite{Dukes2018}, we assume the propensity score model in \eqref{eqn:ps}, and a baseline model $E(Y\mid V, A=0) = \exp(\xi^\T V)$.

-Outcome $Y$ is generated from models (9) and (10), where vectors $\alpha_1$, $\alpha_2$, $\beta$ are $(-0.5,1)^\T$, $(0.5,1.5)^\T$, and $(1,-0.5)^\T$.
+The outcome $Y$ is generated from models \eqref{eq:gop-rr} and \eqref{eq:gop-gop}, where the true values for $\alpha_1$, $\alpha_2$, $\beta$ are $(-0.5,1)^\T$, $(0.5,1.5)^\T$, and $(1,-0.5)^\T$, respectively.
 Table \ref{tab:sim-gop} shows the simulation results for sample sizes 500, 1000 and 5000.
-The biases of our point and variance estimators are small and, in addition, go to zero as sample size increases.
-Although the bias of the doubly robust g-estimator is very large, the bias decreases as sample size increases.
-As expected, two applications of the likelihood method of \cite{Richardson2017} yields biased estimates as the odds product models are misspecified.
+The biases of our point and variance estimators are small and go to zero as the sample size increases.
+Although the bias of the doubly robust g-estimator is large at $n=500$, the bias decreases with the sample size. {The biases for two applications of the likelihood method of \cite{Richardson2017} are relatively small, suggesting that the odds product models are not severely mis-specified in this case.}